List of Boston Colleges and Universities with Masters Programs

 3. Northeastern University

-Coming in third place in this category, Northeastern University has a graduation rate of 83%.
+Coming in third place in this category, Northeastern University had an overall graduation rate of 83% in 2013.
 At 96%, it also has one of the highest retention rates for undergraduate students entering in 2012 and returning in 2013.

-The student-to-faculty ratio is a useful stat to explore when comparing schools because it gives an idea of how easy -- or how difficult -- it may be to get one-on-one time with professors.
-The following universities have the lowest student-to-faculty ratios among those compared, according to the NCES.
+The student-to-faculty ratio is a useful stat to explore when comparing schools because it gives an idea of how easy - or how difficult - it may be to get one-on-one time with professors.
+The following universities have the lowest student-to-faculty ratios among those compared, according to fall 2013 data from the NCES.

 1. Harvard University

 Harvard University has a ratio of just seven students for every one faculty member, which is an indication that students likely get a solid amount of individualized attention.
-NCES figures from 2013 reveal that the institution employs 4,486 professors; a little over 4,000 of them are full-time faculty.
-The campus is also home to roughly 2,000 graduate assistants.
+NCES figures from 2013 reveal that the institution employed 2,464 instructional professors in 2013; a little over 2,000 of them were full-time faculty.
+The campus was also home to roughly 2,000 graduate assistants that year.

 2. Suffolk University

-Suffolk University has a student-to-faculty ratio of 11:1, which makes it ranked second among the schools in this category.
+Suffolk University has a student-to-faculty ratio of 11:1, which ranks it second among the schools in this category.
 It should be rather easy for students to get personalized attention from professors or instructors.
-As of 2013, Suffolk University has 358 full-time and 422 part-time faculty members as well as 148 graduate assistants.
+As of 2013, Suffolk University had 358 full-time and 422 part-time faculty members as well as 148 graduate assistants.

 3. Boston University

 Both Boston University and Northeastern University have student-to-faculty ratios of 13:1, but the former takes the third spot due to its larger student population of 32,411 (compared to Northeastern's student body of 20,053).
-Students at Boston University take classes instructed by 3,188 full-time and 1,304 adjunct professors.
+Students at Boston University take classes instructed by 2,487 full-time and 1,191 part-time instructors.
 Nearly 2,500 graduate assistants are at the school as well.

 Boston Universities: At a Glance